jupyter-book/mystmd/docs/citations.md

 This will show as: {cite}`10.1093/nar/22.22.4673`.

-## Specififying BibTeX
+## Specifying BibTeX

-If you want to explicitly reference which bibtex files to use, as well as what order to resolve them in, you can use the `bibliography` field in your frontmatter, which is a string array of local or remote files.
+If you want to explicitly reference which BibTeX files to use, as well as what order to resolve them in, you can use the `bibliography` field in your frontmatter, which is a string array of local or remote files.
 This will load the files in order specified.

 ```yaml
 bibliography: